uberCad/uberCad/client/README.md

 You can learn more about making AJAX requests from React components in [the FAQ entry on the React website](https://reactjs.org/docs/faq-ajax.html).

-## Integrating with an API Backend
+## Integrating with an ApiService Backend

-These tutorials will help you to integrate your app with an API backend running on another port, using `fetch()` to access it.
+These tutorials will help you to integrate your app with an ApiService backend running on another port, using `fetch()` to access it.

 ### Node